mvakde/mvakde.github.io/blog/44-on-arc-1.md

 <!-- I hope to add the private eval scores, but the organisers said they are too swamped to verify so unsure if this will happen.  -->

 This is the 3rd blog in a series of works on ARC-AGI.
 Prev: [Blog 2]((https://mvakde.github.io/blog/new-pareto-frontier-arc-agi/#implementation-details)), [Blog 1](https://mvakde.github.io/blog/why-all-ARC-solvers-fail-today/).

-It got attention from top researchers and went viral on X (prob coz it was considered impossible).
-Eg: Discussions by [Lucas Beyer](https://x.com/giffmana/status/2002111246225621296), [Jeremy Howard](https://x.com/jeremyphoward/status/2002136723573387537), [Susan Zhang](https://x.com/suchenzang/status/2002424584885449050), and comments by many others.
+Many ppl thought the prev result was impossible.
+It got attention from top researchers and went viral on X. Eg: Discussions by [Lucas Beyer](https://x.com/giffmana/status/2002111246225621296), [Jeremy Howard](https://x.com/jeremyphoward/status/2002136723573387537), [Susan Zhang](https://x.com/suchenzang/status/2002424584885449050), and comments by many others.

 ## How does it work?
 Each input-output pair is converted to a sequence of tokens.
 These sequences are autoregressively trained on by a small transformer.
 This is done from scratch at test time on both the train set and eval set puzzles (test labels hidden).